Particular/docs.particular.net/monitoring/custom-checks/install-plugin.md

 versions: 'CustomChecks:*'
 ---

-To install the Custom Checks plugin into an endpoint add the following to the endpoint configuration:
+To install the Custom Checks plugin into an endpoint, reference the [NServiceBus.CustomChecks NuGet package](https://www.nuget.org/packages/NServiceBus.CustomChecks/) and add the following to the endpoint configuration:

 snippet: CustomCheckNew_Enable

+NOTE: `ServiceControl_Queue` is a placeholder for the actual ServiceControl input queue.
+The ServiceControl input queue is equal to the [ServiceControl service name](/servicecontrol/installation.md#service-name-and-plugins) as configured in the ServiceControl Management tool.

 It may not make sense to enable the custom checks plugin in all environments.
 For instance, a development environment may not have a running ServiceControl instance to consume custom check messages.
 In these cases, enable the plugin conditionally, based on an environment variable or configuration setting.

+### Time-To-Live (TTL)

 The `timeToLive` (TTL) parameter is optional and defaults to four times the interval for periodic checks or infinite for one-time checks.
 Some queue systems (e.g. MSMQ) handle TTL proactively by removing timed out messages from the queues.
 Others do it only when a message is about to be received.
 Running the CustomChecks without ServiceControl installed may cause the destination queue to grow infinitely and consume all available system resources.